markdoc/docs/pages/docs/nextjs.md

 ### Advanced

-If you want more control over your config object, you can create a `/markdoc/config.js` file and export the full config object.
+If you want more control over your config object, or you are using the [Markdoc language server for Visual Studio Code](https://github.com/markdoc/language-server), you can create a `/markdoc/config.js` file and export the full config object.
 This allows you to extend your config with more data, like records or utility functions.

 ```js
 // markdoc/config.js